-GBRF has zero risk tolerance for Fraud or Corruption.
+GBRF has zero risk tolerance for Fraud or Corruption perpetrators and a low tolerance for Fraud or Corruption risks.

-6.3 GBRF Fraud risk assessment, Risk Register, Controland Treatment Plan
+6.3 GBRF Fraud risk assessment, Risk Register, Control and Treatment Plan

-The risk register contains updated information from the fraud risk assessment.
+The fraud risk register contains updated information from the fraud risk assessment.
 The assessment and risk register will be reviewed and updated to reflect any emerging risks, changes to the risk environment or to GBRF's operations.

-GBRF's d risk assessment and risk register will underpin reporting on fraud risk to the Board, ARCC and GBRF management.
+GBRF's fraud risk assessment and risk register will underpin reporting on fraud risk to the Board, ARCC and GBRF management.